OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-enable-and-lock-a-text-box-from-user-entry.md

 ---
-title: How to: Enable and Lock a Text Box from User Entry
+title: "How to: Enable and Lock a Text Box from User Entry"
 keywords: olfm10.chm3077184
 f1_keywords:
 - olfm10.chm3077184